moozzz/cdmd_simulation_protocols/README.md

 # Simulation protocols
-Simulation protocols for reproducing some of the refinements from *Automated cryo-EM structure refinement using correlation-driven molecular dynamics* (https://doi.org/10.7554/eLife.43542)
+Simulation protocols for reproducing some of the refinements from *'Automated cryo-EM structure refinement using correlation-driven molecular dynamics'* (https://doi.org/10.7554/eLife.43542)